 Second, Merck is widely recognized as a great place to work in and is ranked amongst the top 10 best employers here in the UAE and in many countries across the region.
 This means that our employees are highly motivated and that they believe in the mission of the company, which is further demonstrated by our low turnover of staff.
 I would like to continue this trend and even improve our position as number seven in 2012.
 Furthermore, we were the only pharmaceutical company that was featured amongst the top 10 best employers.

-Finally, our approach to the Middle East is quite innovative in that we believe that our success here is not only contingent on our sales-force, but it also depends on our localization of our production in order to be more responsive to local demand.
+Finally, our approach to the Middle East is quite innovative in that we believe that our success here is not only contingent on our sales force, but also the localization of our production in order to be more responsive to local demand.
 Under the current conditions of importing medicines, there is a six-month timeframe from the moment they are exported from Europe until the medicines reach the patients.
-This lag will be minimizes to two months when we begin our local manufacturing, which is a great improvement in the access to such essential treatments.
+This lag will be minimized to two months when we begin our local manufacturing, which is a great improvement in the access to such essential treatments.

 Overall, I believe such a move is key to tackling diseases like diabetes by partnering with local players to genuinely improve medical practice in the country through better access to medicine, as well as medical education and disease awareness initiatives.
 This is why we are the first multinational company to set up a partnership with a local manufacturer to begin production in the UAE.
 Through this partnership with Neopharma, we will localize two of our products in the UAE, Glucophage and Euthyrox, where the former will be fully manufactured locally and the other will be packaged here before the end of 2013.
 The plan is then to move into full production during the first half of 2014.
 We believe in the importance of knowledge transfer and empowering the local industry in order to work as partners in addressing medical needs.
 The reality is that emerging markets such as the Middle East today account for 30 percent of Merck’s global revenues, so the company is greatly supportive of this localization strategy to invest in emerging markets through such manufacturing initiatives.
 The idea is to make emerging markets a core part of the company’s strategy and operations rather than simply serving as opportunistic locations.
 Ultimately, it is this mentality and approach that makes us different to other companies and what is driving our growth.